mithrandie/csvq/docs/_posts/2006-01-02-string-functions.md

 _return_
 : [string]({{ '/reference/value.html#string' | relative_url }})

-Return the string represented by the hexadecimal string _str_.
+Returns the string value represented by _str_ that is encoded with hexadecimal.

 ### LEN
 {: #len}